aang81a/my-it-support-portfolio/README.md

 # IT Support Portfolio

 ## About Me
 IT Support Specialist currently building hands-on skills through Microsoft IT Support Professional and Cisco IT Support Professional coursework.
-This portfolio shows my home lab projects, troubleshooting practice, ticketing simulations, and support documentation.

-## About Me

-IT Support learner and career changer currently building hands-on skills through the Cisco IT Support Career Path and the Microsoft IT Support Specialist Professional Certificate.

-This portfolio documents practical home lab projects, Windows and network troubleshooting cases, hardware support tasks, backup workflows, ticketing practice, and support documentation.
+This portfolio documents practical home lab projects, Windows and network troubleshooting practices, hardware support tasks, backup workflows, ticketing simulations, and support documentation.

-My current focus is entry-level IT Support / 1st Level Support, with a long-term interest in cybersecurity.

 ---